St Ignatius College, Enfield: History

 The school was founded in Stamford Hill, South Tottenham, London, on 10 September 1894.
-The college and the Jesuit community were initially accommodated in two houses called Morecombe Lodge and Burleigh House, located near Tottenham High Road.
+The college and the Jesuit community were initially accommodated in two houses called Morecombe Lodge and Burleigh House, located on Tottenham High Road, next to St Ignatius Church, Stamford Hill.
 The school originally had only 46 boys, four Jesuits, and a dog in 1894.
 In 1907 the college was recognised by the Board of Education and began to receive public money towards its support.

+In 1944, the college's preparatory department became its own private school run by the Jesuits, Loyola Preparatory School.
+In 1950, Loyola Preparatory School moved to a site in Buckhurst Hill in Essex that was formerly occupied by Braeside School.
+In 1962, The Campion School, a Jesuit secondary school, was opened in Hornchurch, making Loyola Preparatory School a feeder school for both the college and The Campion School.
+In 2001, trusteeship of Loyola Preparatory School was given to the Diocese of Brentwood.

 From the early 1950s the school complement averaged about 700 boys.
-Its longest serving Headmaster, Fr Guy Brinkworth SJ, retired in 1963.
+Its longest-serving Headmaster, Fr Guy Brinkworth SJ, retired in 1963.
 The school remained at Stamford Hill as a grammar school until 1968.
 The school then became a two-tier, seven-form entry comprehensive school, the lower school being located at the old Cardinal Allen School, which had been there for eight years prior to the school moving there, and the upper school located in Turkey Street, Enfield.

-In 1987, the lower and upper schools amalgamated at Turkey Street, a development made possible by a major building programme.
-The school became grant maintained in 1993 but returned to Voluntary Aided status in September 1999.
-At the centenary celebrations in 1994, the newly refurbished chapel was unveiled, and every pupil received a book detailing the history of the school and its past teachers.
-In 1998 the school started to build the Octagon which houses a computer suite and a library.
+In 1987, the lower and upper schools amalgamated at Turkey Street, a development made possible by a major building programme, including an extension to the main building.
+The school became grant-maintained in 1993, but returned to Voluntary Aided status in September 1999.
+In 1998 the school started to build the Octagon which houses a computer suite, chapel and a library.
 The building work was completed in 2000 and was handed over to the school later that year.
-Also in 2000, the newly refurbished Roselands Centre for the Sixth Form was opened.
-In 2006 the school raised £50,000 through various events held at the school and donations from past pupils.
-School enrollment has risen to 1,300 pupils.
+Also in 2000, Roselands, previously the residence for the Jesuits, was refurbished.
+It became the Roselands Centre, housing the Sixth Form.
+In 2023, school enrolment was 1,107.

 Michael Blundell became the college's first lay Headmaster when he succeeded Fr Antony Forrester SJ, in 1986.
-Mr Blundell was in turn succeeded as Headmaster by Paul Adams, who retired in the summer of 2007, and was replaced by John-Paul Morrison, who left the post of headmaster in December 2013.
+Mr Blundell was, in turn, succeeded as Headmaster by Paul Adams, who retired in the summer of 2007, and was replaced by John-Paul Morrison, who left the post of headmaster in December 2013.
 Andrew Dickson took over the post on an interim basis until a replacement for John-Paul Morrison could be found.
 Kelly took over from Dickson in 2014 and retired from his role in 2016 and was succeeded by Mrs O'Keeffe, the first female headteacher of a Jesuit secondary school in the United Kingdom.